Skip to content

 • General management experience for lower-risk businesses.

-• Have I managed similar budgets?
+• Have they managed similar budgets?

-• Do I grasp the industry’s outlook?
+• Do they grasp the industry’s outlook?

 If the answer to any of these is “not really,” don’t worry.
 Mitigants can help: